 How have your tutors supported you during your studies?

-My tutors have been incredible, I have been having some personal issues this year and the few tutors I have spoken to have shown genuine concern and kindness, offering me support on the academic side.
-They have been there every step of the way to answer questions, to help explain things and to read over parts of assignments while I’ve been freaking out saying “I don’t think it’s any good” or “I feel like I’ve done it all wrong.”
+My tutors have been incredible.
+I have been having some personal issues this year and the tutors I have spoken to have shown genuine concern and kindness, offering me support on the academic side.
+They have been there every step of the way to answer questions, to help explain things, and to read over parts of assignments while I’ve been freaking out saying “I don’t think it’s any good” or “I feel like I’ve done it all wrong”.

 How is university life beyond your studies?

-Outside of my studies my life is rather calm, I have taken up a few hobbies such as crochet, scrapbooking and colouring.
-I took them on to help my mental wellbeing and to relax.
+Outside of my studies, my life is rather calm.
+I have taken up new hobbies such as crochet, scrapbooking, and colouring.
+I took them on to help my mental wellbeing and to help me relax.

-Though occasionally I got out for drinks with my flatmates or friends, I have an anime ‘watch party’ once a week, which is just me and my mate watching one specific show then getting takeout.
-To some people my life probably sounds kind of boring but that’s just how I like it, I liked my life to be relaxed and full of things I enjoy.
+I occasionally go out for drinks with my flatmates or friends, and I also host an anime ‘watch party’ once a week, which is just me and my mate watching a specific show then getting takeout.
+To some people, my life probably sounds kind of boring, but that’s just how I like it.
+I liked my life to be relaxed and full of things I enjoy.

 What do you enjoy the most about student life at your campus/in the area?

-I try to joy the events the accommodation team holds whenever possible since I enjoy the sense of community but outside of that I have to say my favourite part about my campus is the café, it’s nice to see so many people there and occasionally you’ll spot the tutors relaxing and hanging out together.
+I try to go to the events the Accommodation team holds whenever possible, since I enjoy the sense of community, but outside of that, I have to say my favourite part about my campus is the café.
+It’s nice to see so many people there and occasionally you’ll spot the tutors relaxing and hanging out together.

 simone johnson bolanos collage 2,